 Choose your advertising format

 Once you can define your audience you will be one step closer to understanding how best to reach them and their value to advertisers.
 Advertising can be completely personalized to your listeners with a range of formats to choose from.
 The two most common types of podcast advertising are a 15-second pre-roll spot or a 60-second mid-episode spot, which are as self-explanatory as they sound!
-John Lee Dumas of Entrepreneur on Fire explains that pre-roll comes before your content and is where you would discuss the sponsor’s product or service for 15 seconds, mid-roll instead, (which in general offers more flexibility) will come halfway through your show and last for 60 seconds.
+John Lee Dumas of Entrepreneur on Fire explains that pre-roll comes before your content and is where you would discuss the sponsor’s product or service for 15 seconds, mid-roll instead, (which in general offers more flexibility) will come halfway through your podcast and last for 60 seconds.

-Although these are the most ‘common’ forms of advertising, you can pretty much create the advert format which works for your show, for example, try a longer mid-roll length ad of 90 seconds or one at the end of your show for 120 seconds.
+Although these are the most ‘common’ forms of advertising, you can pretty much create the advert format which works for your podcast, for example, try a longer mid-roll length ad of 90 seconds or one at the end of your podcast for 120 seconds.
 Experiment and see what works best with your audience, always taking into consideration factors such as podcast length and style.
 To begin with, we would always advise to start simple, it will inevitably make it easier to sell-in to potential sponsors!

 Show your metrics!